slackapi/java-slack-sdk/docs/guides/web-api-basics.md

 Slack Web API offers [180+ methods](https://api.slack.com/methods).
 The way to use others is almost the same.
 Just calling methods in **MethodsClient** with a valid token and sufficient parameters works for you.

-A good way to check the entire list of methods available in this SDK is to access [the Javadoc](https://javadoc.io/doc/com.slack/slack-api-client/latest/com/slack/api/methods/MethodsClient.html).
+A good way to check the entire list of methods available in this SDK is to access [the Javadoc](https://javadoc.io/doc/com.slack.api/slack-api-client/latest/com/slack/api/methods/MethodsClient.html).

 #### Call Unsupported Methods

-If you need to call the methods **slack-api-client** doesn't support, you can call the method like this.
+If you need to call a method that **slack-api-client** doesn't support, you can call the method like this.

 ```java
 import com.slack.api.Slack;